fltk/fltk/README.Unix.txt

 Since FLTK 1.5 the only build system (generator) used by FLTK is CMake.
-CMake can be used to create the build system of your choice, for instance Makefiles, Ninja build files, Xcode or Visual Studio IDE projects etc..
+CMake can be used to create the build system of your choice, for instance Makefiles, Ninja build files, Xcode, or Visual Studio IDE projects etc..

 Note: The "classic" build system with autoconf, configure, and Makefiles is no longer available.